Virtual Networking Mode

 Desktop App

-Every user who can access Virtual Networking Mode resources must have the StrongDM Virtual Network Adapter installed on their machine, in addition to the desktop app and/or CLI.
-The StrongDM Virtual Network Adapter is installed via the PKG installer on macOS and via the EXE installer on Windows.
+Every user who can access Virtual Networking Mode resources must have the StrongDM System Service installed on their machine, in addition to the desktop app and/or CLI.
+The StrongDM System Service is installed via the PKG installer on macOS and via the EXE installer on Windows.

-Installation instructions for Linux, macOS, and Windows include information about how the StrongDM Virtual Network Adapter is installed.
+Installation instructions for macOS and Windows include information about how the StrongDM System Service is installed.
+For Linux, there is no separate installation of the StrongDM System Service.

 Linux